tanmaysharma17/Walmart-sles-dashboard/README.md

 # Walmart-Sales-Dashboard

-- Walmart E-commerce Sales Dashboard.
-Through this project, i have learnt lot of things like data cleaning, processing, analysis and dashboard creation, all while working towards maximizing sales for Madhav Store.
+- Through this project, I have learnt lot of things like data cleaning, processing, analysis and dashboard creation, all while working towards maximizing sales for Walmart Store.

 # Project Objective;
 - Owner of Walmart Store wants us to help them create a dashboard to track and analyze their online sales across India.